Meet the Team

 Malena grew up on a ranch in SE Montana and walked on to the CSU Womens basketball team.
 After college she served 4 years active duty in the U.S Navy.
 She was stationed in San Diego and served on a DDG Destroyer working with ballistic missile defense teams off the coast of Iraq and Yemen.

-She can land a helicopter better than Lori.
+She says she can land a helicopter better than Lori.

 Life after the military for Malena meant coming home to Montana and marrying her high school sweetheart.
 They are now raising two amazing boys together in the Gallatin Valley.